jeelason/case-n-parts/README.md

 ## Backend needs

 - As we are unable to find an API to handle products, we created a web scraper to pull computer part details.
+Axios and Cheerio were used to fetch the data from specific portions of parsed HTML.
+A script was created and ran to generate SQL files of over 1000+ PC part descriptions to be used in PostgresSQL.

 ---